-- The security software products were generally effective at handling general threats from cyber criminals...
+• The security software products were generally effective at handling general threats from cyber criminals...
 Most products were largely capable of handling public web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
-But only half were completely effective. - .. and targeted attacks were prevented in most cases.
+But only nine out of 15 were completely effective.

-All but one of the products were competent at blocking more targeted, exploit-based attacks.
+- .. and targeted attacks were prevented in most cases.
+All but three of the products were completely effective at blocking more targeted, exploit-based attacks.
 This was an unusually strong result for the vendors involved. - False positives were not a serious issue for most products.
 Most of the products were good at correctly classifying legitimate applications and websites. - Which products were the most effective?

-Products from Kaspersky, McAfee, Avast and AVG produced extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
-Others from Microsoft, Avira and Norton LifeLock were also exceptional.
+Products from Microsoft, Sophos, AVG and ESET produced extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+Others from G-Data, Norton LifeLock, Kaspersky, McAfee and Avast were also exceptional.